xumzheng/microsoft-graph-docs/api-reference/v1.0/resources/calculatedcolumn.md

 ms.date: 09/11/2017
 title: CalculatedColumn
 ms.localizationpriority: medium
-description: "The calculatedColumn on a columnDefinition resource indicates that the column's data is calculated based on other columns in the site." ms.prod: ""
+description: The calculatedColumn on a columnDefinition resource indicates that the column's data is calculated based on other columns in the site. ms.prod: ''
 doc_type: resourcePageType
 ---

 # CalculatedColumn resource type

 Namespace: microsoft.graph